Best Indoor Floor Plants

 Rubber Tree

-The rubber plant, known for its long, glossy leaves has been a favorite family member for centuries that adds elegance and beauty to our indoor spaces.
-The rubber plant is a rapidly-growing plant and can reach up to 10 feet height in just a few years so you need to choose a spot accordingly.
+The rubber plant, known for its long, glossy leaves, has been a favorite family member for centuries, adding elegance and beauty to our indoor spaces.
+The rubber plant is rapidly growing and can reach up to 10 feet in height in just a few years, so you’ll need to choose a suitable spot.

-Less finicky than their fiddle leaf fig cousins, Rubber plant can adapt to changing light conditions.
-Although a bright spot with adequate sunlight is best for Rubber plants for faster growth.
+Less demanding than their fiddle leaf fig cousins, Rubber plants can adapt to changing light conditions.
+However, a bright spot with adequate sunlight is best for Rubber plants for faster growth.
 The rubber plant loves the perfect measure of sun and water.
-If you can give it the perfect measure of both, you’ll have a tall, solid, and tall rubber tree.
+If you can give it the ideal measure of both, you’ll have a tall, solid, and tall rubber tree.

 Light: